SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

 the geometry design variables, ``r1, r2, d1, d2``, and a representative set of
 angular frequencies to be calculated by NEMOH.
 The folder is provided by the ``path`` attribute of the :mat:class:`~+WecOptTool.AutoFolder` object.
-The design variables will be passed by the optimisation routine, while the frequencies can be extracted from the given :mat:class:`~+WecOptTool.SeaState` object using its :mat:meth:`~+WecOptTool.SeaState.getRegularFrequencies` method, which provides regularly spaced frequencies covering all spectra in the
+The design variables will be passed by the optimization routine, while the frequencies can be extracted from the given :mat:class:`~+WecOptTool.SeaState` object using its :mat:meth:`~+WecOptTool.SeaState.getRegularFrequencies` method, which provides regularly spaced frequencies covering all spectra in the